 If you purchased any of the affected Fairlife products on or before April 27, 2022 (when the lawsuit was settled), you can submit a claim form to collect 25 percent of the products’ average retail price, up to $100.
 You can do this whether you purchased the products for personal use or for your business.

-If you have proof of purchase, you will be able to claim a cash award up to $80; if you do not have proof of purchase, your cash award not exceed $20.
+If you have proof of purchase, you will be able to claim a cash award up to $80; if you do not have proof of purchase, your cash award cannot exceed $20.
 You can submit your claim here — make sure to do so by Dec.
 27, 2022.